Our research is editorially independent but we

 Philadelphia may not be the top beer city in America, but that doesn’t mean it’s not a great place to visit for beer lovers.
 McGillin’s Olde Ale House has been a beloved brewery since 1860, while places like Sly Fox Brewhouse & Eatery has been a leader in local brewing since Philly’s barley rush in the 1990s.
 It also hosts Philly Beer Week and the Greater Northeast Philadelphia Beer Festival.
 A number of its bars also enjoy an excellent reputation, including Grey Lodge Pub and Memphis Taproom, which have both made it into Draft magazine’s Top 100 around the nation.

-Seattle may best be known for its coffee, but it’s also home to a long list of small beer-makers like Pyramid Brewing Co., Maritime Pacific Brewing and Fremont Brewing, with its beer garden offering unlimited free pretzels and apples.
+Seattle is known for its coffee, but it’s also home to a long list of small beer-makers like Maritime Pacific Brewing and Fremont Brewing, with its beer garden offering unlimited free pretzels and apples.
 Ballard, a neighborhood just north of downtown Seattle, is home to multiple breweries, including Reuben’s Brews which showcases a rotating selection of beers.
 In the tiny tasting room, imbibers are surrounded by brewing equipment while sampling beers and sipping on pints.
 Within walking distance, you can hit several others, including Stoup Brewing and Populux Brewing.

 Wisconsin is a state that’s synonymous with brewing beer, although most think of Milwaukee, its most famous brewing town.
 Karben4 Brewing offers one of the best Midwest Indian Pales, while Ale Asylum is well-known for its incredible line-up of great beers, particularly its Belgian-style IPA, Bedlam.
 MobCraft brewing might just offer the single best brew of any kind with its Oak-Aged Sour Bat Sh*t Crazy” Brown Ale.
 No matter how you look at it, Mad Town is simply an amazing beer city, overflowing with great brews.

 Asheville, North Carolina is a picturesque city with a growing beer scene.
-One of the best spots to sample what the city has to offer is at The Thirsty Monk, offering some 50 local beers and considered an absolute must-stop for brew loving visitors.
-As a fairly small town, it offers a lot of charm and renowned breweries within close proximity, like Green Man Brewery, Wicked Weed Brewing Pub and Wedge Brewing Co.
-It also hosts a number of major beer events, including Beer Week and Winter Warmer, Beer City, Oktoberfest and Brewgrass Festivals.
+One of the best spots to sample what the city has to offer is at The Thirsty Monk, offering some 50 local beers and is considered an absolute must-stop for brew-loving visitors.
+As a fairly small town, it offers a lot of charm and renowned breweries within close proximity, like Green Man Brewery, Wicked Weed Brewing Pub, and Wedge Brewing Co.
+It also hosts a number of major beer events, including Beer Week and Winter Warmer, Beer City, Oktoberfest, and Brewgrass Festivals.

-Anchorage offers a great base for excursions into the state’s spectacular wilderness, though beer enthusiasts will find plenty to do without living the city limits.
+Anchorage offers a great base for excursions into the state’s spectacular wilderness, though beer enthusiasts will find plenty to do without living within the city limits.
 Anchorage Brewing Company is home to Alaska’s first coolship, a shallow vat used for open fermentation beers.
 While there aren’t a ton of breweries here, quality certainly trumps quantity.
-Anchorage Brewing offers absolutely stunning beers that are rooted in Belgium but provides his own unique, imaginative twists such as outstanding creations like the Time Waits For No One Imperial Stout, the Bitter Monk Belgian IPA and The Tide and Its Takers Belgian-style Tripel.
+Anchorage Brewing offers absolutely stunning beers that are rooted in Belgium but provide their own unique, imaginative twists such as outstanding creations like the Time Waits For No One Imperial Stout, the Bitter Monk Belgian IPA, and The Tide and Its Takers Belgian-style Tripel.
 Just across town, Midnight Sun Brewing Co. produces amazing ales like Sockeye Red IPA and Arctic Devil Barleywine that stand out among the best of their styles across the continent.
-Other breweries include Broken Tooth Brewing, King Street Brewing and Glacier Brewhouse.
+Other breweries include Broken Tooth Brewing, King Street Brewing, and Glacier Brewhouse.